umass-compsci-220/public-materials/homework/04-oracles/README.md

 A template for the `stableMatchingOracle` function is given inside of [`oracles.ts`](./src/oracles.ts).
 To do well, you should carefully consider all the different ways in which the output could be invalid for the original problem statement.
 You may assume the output is of the right type, `Hire[]`, but nothing else.

-As mentioned in the [student expectations](#student-expectations), you should be employing proper coding abstractions.
+As mentioned in the [student expectations](#student-expectations), you should be employing proper coding abstractions (avoid code duplication).
 When implementing this function, look at all the related data a company or candidate has.
 What are the common operations and queries that you might do on this data?
-Is there any way to group this together or pre-compute anything?
-Using object may be helpful.
-Think before you code.
+Is there any way to group this together or pre-compute anything? **Using object may be helpful.** Think before you code.

 ### Part B